AdheeshaRavindu/VeLLo/docs/README.md

 - **Demo Script**: [demo-script.md](demo-script.md) — suggested demo steps and testing checklist.
 - **Help Dataset**: [help_dataset.md](help_dataset.md) — guidance on the dataset used for help phrases and collection notes.

-If you add new docs, update this index to help contributors find them quickly.